Treatment Strategy Eases Breathing for Lung Cancer Patients

 Options include destroying or shrinking tumors by burning or freezing them, removing them surgically or targeting them with radiation or chemotherapy.

 Therapeutic bronchoscopy procedures do not cure a patient’s cancer, said Dr. Martin Black of Concord Hospital Medical Group Concord Pulmonary Medicine.
 They are forms of palliative care that can help decrease symptoms such as shortness of breath, coughing up blood and the risk of pneumonia.
 The treatments can also be used as part of a curative treatment strategy when combined with chemoradiotherapy.

 “The idea is to get someone’s lungs to be functioning as soon as you can,” said Dr. Black.

-Patients who benefit from therapeutic bronchoscopy include that suffering from cancer that has spread from other organs to the airway or the area around it.
+Patients who benefit from therapeutic bronchoscopy include those suffering from cancer that has spread from other organs to the airway or the area around it.
 The most common is lung cancer.
 The treatment options were introduced at Concord Hospital in 2017.
 Before then, patients from the region were referred to Boston hospitals.